AshitaC/Health-Insurance-Premium-Predictor/README.md

 ## Overview

 This project aims to predict insurance premium amounts based on various demographic and health-related factors.
-It utilizes Linear Regression, Ridge Regression, and XGBoost Regressor, with XGBoost achieving the best performance.
+It utilizes **Linear Regression, Ridge Regression, and XGBoost Regressor** , with XGBoost achieving the best performance.

 ## Dataset